PhysiCell-Tools/python-loader/man/TUTORIAL_python3_scverse.md

 pip3 install -U scanpy[leiden]  # single cell analysis inclusive leiden graph clustering algorithm.
 ```

-To runs this tutorial,
+To runs thi tutorial,
-you can install the 3D unittest dataset into your PhysiCell output folder,
+you can install the 3D unit test dataset into your PhysiCell output folder,
 by executing the following command sequence.

-**Waring: all data currentlty in your PhysiCell/output folder will be overwritten!**
+&#x26A0; **Warning: all data currently in your PhysiCell/output folder will be overwritten!**

 ```bash
 cd path/to/PhysiCell